martinodutto/tennis-personal-tracker/README.md

 _Tennis Personal Tracker_ (a.k.a. _TPT_) is a web application that aims to track all of your tennis activities:

-* Matches with your friends
+* matches with your friends
-* Matches in tournaments
+* matches in tournaments
-* Tennis training
+* tennis training.

 It features a very simple and user-friendly GUI, that you can access from your computer as well as from your mobile phone or tablet, since it's built with responsive design techniques.